muquit/mailsend-go/README.md

   -ex                    - show examples
   -help                  - show this help
   -q                     - quiet
-  -V                     - show version and exit auth                   - Auth Command
+  -log filePath          - write log messages to this file -V                     - show version and exit auth                   - Auth Command
    -user username*       - username for ESMTP authentication.
 Required -pass password*       - password for EMSPTP authentication.
 Required body                   - body command for attachment for mail body -msg msg              - message to show as body -file path            - or path of a text/HTML file -mime-type type       - MIME type of the body content.
 Default is detected attach                 - attach command.
 Repeat for multiple attachments -file path*           - path of the attachment.
 Required -name name            - name of the attachment.
 Default is filename -mime-type type       - MIME-Type of the attachment.
 Default is detected -inline               - Set Content-Disposition to "inline".
                            Default is "attachment"
   header                 - Header Command.
-Repeat for multiple headers
-    -name header         - Header name
+Repeat for multiple headers -name header          - Header name
    -value value          - Header value

 The options with * are required.

 Environment variables:
    SMTP_USER_PASS for auth password (-pass)

 ```
 # Version
 The current version of mailsend-go is 1.0.4, released on Mar-26-2019.